DungKHoang/Create-Azure-Active-Directory-Users-and-Groups/readme.md

 ## Excel spreadsheet

-The Excel spreadsheet defines sttings of users to be created in Azure Active Directory.
+The Excel spreadsheet defines settings of users to be created in Azure Active Directory.
 If Group names are not set, only users are created.
 If group names are specified, users will be added as member for all groups specified.
 Groups will be created if not existed